 - Trust Concerns

 - Time Management Concerns

 - Why You Shouldn't Pay Attention To The Above.

 1. Outsourced = Overseas

-2. Loss of Control
+2. Loss Of Control

-The fact is that rather than losing command of your enterprise, offloading your bookkeeping to a professional service provider will actually give you a much better handle on your company's goals and overall financial position.
+The fact is that rather than losing command of your enterprise, offloading your bookkeeping to a professional service provider will give you a much better handle on your company's goals and overall financial position.

-3. Lack of Affordability
+3. Lack Of Affordability

 Rather than looking at outsourced bookkeeping services as just another recurring expense, remember that the time and energy you'll save by letting someone else take care of your books is likely to pay significant dividends elsewhere.